 The portfolio of fixed-income securities is exposed to the interest rate risk.
 Declining market yields lead to increases and rising market yields to decreases in the fair value of the fixed-income securities portfolio.
 The credit spread risk should also be mentioned.
 The credit spread refers to the interest rate differential between a risk-entailing bond and risk-free bond with the same maturity.
 Changes in these risk premiums, which are observable on the market, result – analogously to changes in pure market yields – in changes in the fair values of the corresponding securities.

 Real estate risks result from the possibility of unfavourable changes in the value of real estate held either directly or through fund units.
 They may be caused by a deterioration in particular qualities of a property or by a general downslide in market values.
 Real estate risks continued to grow in importance for our portfolio owing to our ongoing involvement in this sector.
-We spread these risks through broadly diversified investments in high-quality markets of Germany, Europe as a whole and the United States; each investment is preceded by detailed analyses of the property, manager and market concerned.
+We spread these risks through broadly diversified investments in high-quality markets of Germany, Europe as a whole, the United States and Asia; each investment is preceded by detailed analyses of the property, manager and market concerned.